top of page

 How Networks Operate and 'Act' can be Experienced through Metaphors

-• The simultaneously interactive feedback that gives networks agency evades ordinary description
+• The simultaneous dynamics of interactive feedback, which gives networks agency, evades ordinary description

-• Artistic expression in images and words can model this interdependent activity through dynamical metaphors
+• Symbolic images and language can model this interdependent activity in more tangible ways

 • In this way we can have an indirect experience of the otherwise inaccessible qualities of self-organizing systems